callumacrae/lynx.io/articles/sleeping-php.md

 <br />

-NOTE: You should also keep in mind that most servers have the maximum execution time set to 30 seconds, so be careful!
+When using any of these functions, you should keep in mind that most servers have the maximum execution time set to 30 seconds, so be careful!
 If you see any 500 errors, it usually means that your script has slept for too long, so you need to make it sleep less.